ArcShahi/Terminal_Coloring/README.md

 ```
 There's so much Color to Select From.
-See after using  the Scope resolution operator `Color::` or Look Directly in the Header File.
+See after using  the Scope resolution operator `Color::` ,`BG::` or Look Directly in the Header File.

 AND LIKE THIS FOR LINUX OR MAC OS :